InfinitiBit/graphbit/docs/user-guide/tool-calling.md

 ---

 #### N.B.: Tool calling support for OpenRouter, Fireworks, and Replicate depends on the specific model being used.
-Check their documentation for more details.
+Check their official documentations for more details.

 ---